python-botogram/botogram/docs/api/telegram.rst

       :param int duration: The track duration, in seconds
       :param str performer: The name of the performer
       :param str title: The title of the track
+      :param str path: The path to the thumb
       :param int reply_to: The ID of the :py:class:`~botogram.Message` this one is replying to
       :param object attach: An extra thing to attach to the message.
       :param object extra: An extra reply interface object to attach